Wednesday, February 24, 2021

 At the lower part of Eva Weiss DP-2 card (see photo above) there is information that they were taken in July 1944 to Auschwitz, thereafter there is information about Ravensbrück and Belsen.
 Here, the information about death transports/marches between the camps is missing.
 "Father soldier in Serbia" - most of the Jewish men in Hungary and Tjeckoslovakia were recruited to forced labor in the framework of the "labor battalions" of the Hungarian Army.
 Hungary was an ally of Nazi Germany, and its army fought alongside Germany.

-After two years in Sweden, in 1947, the Weiss sisters decided to leave Sweden go to Eretz Israel.
-They tried to get into British Mandate from France but their ship was caught by British and both girls (now 17) were imprisoned in the detention camp on Cyprus.
+After two years in Sweden, in 1947, the Weiss sisters decided to leave Sweden to go to Eretz Israel.
+They tried to get into the British Mandate from France but their ship was caught by British and both girls (now 17) were imprisoned in the detention camp in Cyprus.

-Now, 2021, they are both living in Israel and have direct contact with Swedish Holocaust Memorial Association.
+Now, in 2021, they are both living in Israel and have direct contact with the Swedish Holocaust Memorial Association.

 They both married (in 1950) Holocaust survivors and created new families in Israel, and together they have 20 children, grandchildren, and great-grandchildren.